 Pacific people are disproportionately affected by chronic diseases caused by smoking, poor diet and physical inactivity.
 Several studies have shown that more than 65% of Pacific people are obese.
 Obesity is one of the major causes of poor health, especially diabetes, for adult Pacific people.
 It is also a growing problem among Pacific children and young people.
 Results from the 2014/15 New Zealand Health Survey showed that 10.8% of New Zealand children aged 2–14 were overweight or obese.
-The situation was worse for Māori and Pacific children – 14.8% and 29.7% respectively were obese.
-A major cause of obesity is the consumption of unhealthy food, increased consumption of sugar-sweetened beverages and lack of regular physical activity.
+The figures were worse for Māori and Pacific children – 14.8% and 29.7% respectively.
+A major cause of obesity is the consumption of unhealthy food and sugar-sweetened beverages, and lack of regular physical activity.

 Extremely obese kids

 A 2007 Otago University study found almost 11% of New Zealand Pacific Island children were extremely obese, compared to just 0.8% of European and other non-Māori children.
 Researcher Dr Alisa Goulding said, ‘Most parents probably didn’t realise their children are so heavy and so fat.’
-1 However, their size posed health threats like Type 2 diabetes.
-Goulding said that more research was needed to discover the reasons for the ethnic differences and find ways to curb severe obesity in children.
+1 Their size posed health threats like Type 2 diabetes.
+Goulding said that more research was needed to discover the reasons for the ethnic differences and find ways to prevent severe obesity in children.

 The drinking patterns of Pacific people are also more harmful, with higher reported rates of violence associated with drinking than for the general population.
 A 2003 study found that 57% of Pacific people drank alcohol, compared to 85% of the total population.
 However, Pacific people had a greater average annual consumption of alcohol (21 litres) than the New Zealand average (11 litres).
 Moreover, 33% of Pacific drinkers consumed enough to feel drunk at least weekly – as against 9% of drinkers nationally.

 This general pattern was confirmed in the 2014/15 New Zealand Health Survey.
-Fifty-six percent of Pacific people 15 and over had consumed alcohol in the past year, compared to a national figure of 79.5%, but had higher hazardous drinking rates.
+Fifty-six per cent of Pacific people 15 and over had consumed alcohol in the past year, compared to a national figure of 79.5%, but they had higher rates of hazardous drinking.